-Mexico has also increased the manufacturing of a variety of medical devices, mainly from international corporations that have established in-bond plants in Mexican border regions and other sites in the country.
-This resulted in Mexico increasing exports of medical devices in 33% from USD 8.6 billion in 2015 to USD 11.4 billion in 2016.
-Most of this production and exports are of non-sophisticated products, but there is also emerging manufacturing of sophisticated medical devices like pace makers and cardiac valves.
+Mexico has also increased the domestic manufacturing levels of a variety of medical devices, mainly from international corporations that have established in-bond plants in Mexican border regions and other sites in the country.
+This resulted in Mexico increasing exports of medical devices 1.5% from USD 11.4 billion in 2016 to USD 11.6 billion in 2017.
+Most of this production and exportation is of simple products, but manufacturing of sophisticated medical devices such as pacemakers and cardiac valves is emerging.

 The Mexican government is trying to establish new policies to improve the population’s health.
 These include expanding the coverage of the public healthcare institutions and trying to standardize the services offered by all of them.
-They are also implementing new programs to prevent the incidence of diabetes, obesity and chronic diseases like hypertension, cardiac diseases and chronic respiratory diseases.
+They are also implementing new programs to prevent the increase in incidences of diabetes, obesity, and chronic diseases such as hypertension, cardiac diseases and chronic respiratory diseases.

-Other trends are to allow more participation of the private sector in offering solutions like integrated surgery services and integrated management of patients with certain diseases, such as diabetes.
-The government is also considering a policy change for assigning patients to hospitals and clinics, which are currently segmented by which public medical network owns the clinic.
+The private sector is increasingly being allowed to offer solutions like integrated surgery services and integrated management of patients with certain diseases, such as diabetes.
+There has also been a long-discussed government policy change for assigning patients to hospitals and clinics that did not move any closer to implementation in 2018.
+Facilities and their patients are currently segmented by which public medical network owns the clinic.
 The idea is to improve use of available infrastructure by assigning a patient’s care to the closest hospital or clinic, regardless of the patient’s affiliation with IMSS, ISSSTE, or Seguro Popular.

 All medical equipment and devices can be imported duty free with a NAFTA certificate of origin.
 Imports are subject to a 16% VAT tax over the invoice value.

 Most large public and private hospitals try to have modern and specialized medical devices.
 Some medium and small private hospitals with limited budgets buy used or refurbished equipment.
 Public hospitals, by law, cannot buy used or refurbished products.
-In order to save resources, many public and private hospitals are hiring companies that offer “integrated surgery services” and provide service “per event”, offering all the necessary products required to perform a surgery.
+To save resources, many public and private hospitals are hiring companies that offer “integrated surgery services” and provide service “per event,” offering all the necessary products required to perform a surgery.
 This concept has been expanded to other areas where hospitals can use integrated suppliers for different processes such as sterilization, hemodialysis, and radiation treatment.
-In this way, hospitals avoid making large investments in materials, pharmaceuticals, and instruments, and also reduce the costs involved in keeping and controlling inventories, and maintaining instruments for specialized surgeries.
+In this way, hospitals avoid making large investments in materials, pharmaceuticals, and instruments.
+They also reduce the costs involved in keeping and controlling inventories, and maintaining instruments for specialized surgeries.